harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/alcoholism/rapi-vs-assist.md

 ## RAPI vs ASSIST

 The 'Rutgers Alcohol Problem Index' (RAPI) and the 'Alcohol, Smoking, and Substance Involvement Screening Test - Substance Use' (ASSIST) are two integral tools in the field of psychology for assessing addictive behaviors.
 Comparing these two questionnaires can often be a difficult and time-consuming task for researchers.
-However, the software tool Harmony simplifies this process by harmonizing questionnaire items effectively in multiple languages, making the task of comparing RAPI vs ASSIST a breeze.
+However, the software tool Harmony simplifies this process by harmonising questionnaire items effectively in multiple languages, making the task of comparing RAPI vs ASSIST a breeze.

 ## Compare the items in RAPI and ASSIST